Information Credibility

 Jonathan Goodman.

-Jonathan Goodman’s majorly popular book on the case is a major source of information for armchair detectives.
+Jonathan Goodman’s popular book on the case is a primary source of information for armchair detectives.
 His reliance on unverified accounts from the public as well as limited direct contact with key figures and limited access to official investigative files, led to the publishing of a large amount of unvetted and unverified claims about factual matters in the case.
 These small slips have since become mixed in with verified evidence, highlighting the butterfly effect of releasing false information, and how that information can unintentionally spread incredibly far down the grapevine if left unchecked.

 Goodman put in the effort to seek input from figures close to the investigation.
 His papers show that he corresponded extensively with defense solicitor Hector Munro, and attempted communication with other significant individuals in the case (albeit these communications were more limited and sometimes one-sided).
 For example defense counsel Roland Oliver only wrote a response to refuse discussing the case, and PC Rothwell (who alleged to have seen Wallace crying) only wrote in a letter or two where he did not provide any information other than to re-assert the testimony he gave on the witness stand.
 This can be seen for yourself in the research files published on this site.